Get to Know Your State Treasurer

-As state chief financial officers, treasurers are working partners within state government that present an independent and accountable voice.
+As state chief financial officers, State Treasurers are working partners within state government who present an independent and accountable voice.
 Use the interactive map below to find your State Treasurer.

 Promoting prudent financial practices

 Treasurers further serve citizens by promoting and conducting financial education initiatives in areas such as personal money management, saving and asset building, investment planning, credit management and homeownership.
-Many Treasurers plan conferences that address the special financial challenges that women face in their work and personal lives as family money managers.
 Some Treasurers have statutory responsibility for leadership, expert and/or resource coordination and allocation roles in the delivery of some or all financial education programs in their states.

 Learn more about what's happening in your state.
 Use the interactive map below or select from a list of states to go directly to your state's official Treasury webpage.